Linear Dimensionality Reduction: Introduction

 \section{Introduction}

-Let us start with an example: supervised learning with Support Vector Machine.
+Let us start with an example: supervised learning with Support Vector Machine (SVM).
 Imagine a training set of $n$ observations, each observation being a pair $(x,y)$, with $x \in \R^p$ and $y \in \{-1,1\}$.
 One wishes to predict $y$ as an outcome of a new observation $x$, not in the training set, and where $y$ is unknown.
 Avoiding technicalities, and keeping the presentation short for this introduction, this can be done in adequate situations when there exists a linear discriminating function $f(x) = \beta + \sum_iw_ix_i$, and that $y =1$ if $f(x) >0$ and $y= -1$ if $f(x) < 0$.
 A separating hyperplane is an hyperplane such that all points $x \in \R^p$ of pairs $(x,1)$ (say, blue points) are on one side and all points $x$ of pairs $(x,-1)$ (say red points) are on the other side of the hyperplane.
 Such a function $f$ is not unique, and here support vectors come into the game.
 The margin is defined as the minimal distance between the points $x_i$ of the training set and the separating hyperplane $f(x)=0$.
 SVM is finding a linear function $f$ with maximum margin.
 This is equivalent to finding two parallel separating hyperplanes with maximal mutual distance.
 If the dimension $p$ of the space where the observations $x$ are given is large, this can lead to high computation load.
-However, there is a lemma\footnote{Which deserves to be called a theorem, but is is referred to classically as a lemma} called Johnson-Lindenstrauss lemma telling that there exists a space $H$ of smaller dimension $d \ll p$ (of $O(\mathrm{Log} \: p)$) such that all pairwise distances are preserved up to a high accuracy while projecting on $H$.
+However, there is a lemma\footnote{Which deserves to be called a theorem, but is is referred to classically as a lemma} called Johnson-Lindenstrauss lemma (J.-L.) telling that there exists a space $H$ of smaller dimension $d \ll p$ (of $\OC(\mathrm{Log} \: p)$) such that all pairwise distances are preserved up to a high accuracy while projecting on $H$.
 Therefore, SVM can be fit on the projection of the training set on a space of much lower dimension.
-It appears that J-L lemma is at the heart of very efficient methods to perform Singular Value Decomposition of very large matrices, and SVD is at the heart of most of, if not all, dimension reduction methods in multivariate data analysis.
-This establishes a tight link between machine learning and multivariate data analysis.
+It appears that J-L lemma is at the heart of very efficient methods to perform Singular Value Decomposition of very large matrices, and SVD is at the heart of most of, if not all, linear dimension reduction methods in multivariate data analysis.
+This establishes a tight link between machine learning and multivariate data analysis.\\ \\ Multivariate Data Analysis (MDA) could be read, and is presented here, as an algebraic construction in linear algebra, around Singular Value Decomposition.
+This is deliberate, as we wish to focus on recent progress in High Performance Computing to handle very large data sets, and this requires a sound basis in linear algebra.
+Let us keep in mind that data distinguish statistics from probability: statistics are about inference of some models from data.
+MDA is about inferring some patterns from data, like correlation structure between items and features, or indviduals and variables.
+As such, it is now part of Data Mining, Statistical Learning and Machine Learning.
+This can be summarized with the subtitle of \cite{Hastie2009}: data mining, inference and prediction.
+Tibshirani has provided a dictionary between statistics and machine learning\footnote{See \url{http://www-stat.stanford.edu/~tibs/stat315a/glossary.pdf}}, referred to in \cite{Murphy2012}, partly given here:\\ \\